com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 Our approach is interesting as it focuses on **TODO**

-Sources of inspiration for out project:
+Sources of inspiration for the project: